4 Evaluating your lecture

 - What activities for students are planned?
 What do you want students to gain from these activities?

 - How will the materials you provide to students complement the lecture?
-Will they encourage or discourage attendance and to be attention?
+Will they encourage or discourage attendance and/or attention?

 - How will the lecture be related to assessment?